middleware-labs/mcp-kubernetes/README.md

 Usage of ./mcp-kubernetes:
       --additional-tools string   Comma-separated list of additional tools to support (kubectl is always enabled).
 Available: helm,cilium
-      --allow-namespaces string   Comma-separated list of namespaces to allow (empty means all allowed) --port int                  Port to use for the server (only used with sse transport) (default 8000) --readonly                  Enable read-only mode (prevents write operations) --timeout int               Timeout for command execution in seconds, default is 60s (default 60) --transport string          Transport mechanism to use (stdio or sse) (default "stdio")
+      --allow-namespaces string   Comma-separated list of namespaces to allow (empty means all allowed) --host string               Host to listen for the server (only used with transport sse or streamable-http) (default "127.0.0.1")
+      --port int                  Port to listen for the server (only used with transport sse or streamable-http) (default 8000)
+      --readonly                  Enable read-only mode (prevents write operations) --timeout int               Timeout for command execution in seconds, default is 60s (default 60) --transport string          Transport mechanism to use (stdio, sse or streamable-http) (default "stdio")
 ```

 ## Usage